-Exclusion as a response to serious and persistent bullying should be used sparingly and always as a last resort.
-An internal exclusion could be considered initially.
+Suspension as a response to serious and persistent bullying should be used sparingly.
+An internal suspension could be considered initially.

 As a school, we understand that we are all involved in the prevention and solving of bullying if it were to occur: our families, staff and governors.
 Bullying awareness can be highlighted in a variety of ways: